TISUnion/PrimeBackup/docs/config.md

 #### backup_on_restore

-If an automatically backup should be made before restoring the world to a given backup.
+Whether an automatic backup should be made before restoring the world to a given backup.
 These automatic pre-restore backups are temporary backups

 This is a safeguard prepared for those idiot users